 Except for applications to the GW Law School, MD program, or the Milken Institute School of Public Health, you must submit your online application through the Graduate Application Center.
 You must set up an account and once you log in, please follow instructions for completion.
-If you apply to more than one program, you need more than one account.
+If you apply to more than one program, you need more than one application.

 To be eligible for admission, applicants must hold a Bachelor's degree from a regionally accredited college or university.
 Applicants who have earned their degrees outside of the US must hold degrees from institutions in compliance with their national standards.

 You must submit a transcript, detailed marks certificate or comparable document that shows all course work, grades and proof of earned degrees from each institution you’ve attended.
-This is required for all colleges and universities that you’ve taken courses at, regardless of whether or not you earned credit, the program was completed or the credit appears as transfer credit on another transcript.
+This is required for all colleges and universities where you have taken academic courses, regardless of whether or not you earned credit, the program was completed or the credit appears as transfer credit on another transcript.

 You should upload unofficial transcripts to your online account.
 If you are offered admission, you will be required to submit official copies prior to enrolling.
 Do not submit official copies until you have been instructed to do so.
-If your transcripts or records are from a university outside of the United States, carefully review the admission requirement for your program to determine what exactly you should upload to your application.
+If your transcripts or records are from a university outside of the United States, carefully review the admission requirement for your program to determine what you should upload to your application.

 When uploading your transcripts, we recommend that you: